Programs & Events

 The Neuberger presents commemorative and educational programming for the community and beyond to honour dates of remembrance.
 Our annual educational events include programming for Holocaust Education Week, Raoul Wallenberg Day, International Holocaust Remembrance Day and Yom Hashoah.

 Upcoming Programs and Events

-Exploring the theme of the Future of Memory, the 36th annual Holocaust Education Week will run from November 2-9.
-HEW 2016 will examine how next generations and technology will both perpetuate and innovate the pursuit of Holocaust remembrance.
+Exploring the theme of Pivotal Moments during the 37th annual Holocaust Education Week will run from November 2-9.
+HEW 2017 examines the post-Holocaust period, and the specific events that have shaped our understanding of the Holocaust.
 Learn more

 Stay tuned for more information about ongoing Holocaust education and commemorative programming across the GTA.